chr15m/nostr-relay-research/XX.md

 #### 4. Recursive DHT_FIND_RELAY Lookup

 The lookup process is iterative.
 It begins with a "shortlist" initialized with the K closest nodes from the local routing table (or bootstrap nodes if the table is empty).
-In each round, the client concurrently sends `DHT_FIND_RELAY` queries to the α (e.g., 3) closest unqueried nodes from the shortlist.
+In each round, the client concurrently sends `DHT_FIND_RELAY` queries to the α=3 closest unqueried nodes from the shortlist.
 As `DHT_RELAYS` responses arrive, the new nodes are added to the shortlist, which is always kept sorted by distance to the target and trimmed to size K. The process terminates when a round of queries completes without discovering any nodes closer than those already known.
 The result is the final list of K closest nodes.

 ### Message Handling